SAP/ui5-tooling/docs/pages/ESSupport.md

 #### Template Literal in XMLComposite Declaration

 The **XMLComposite** control is deprecated since version UI5 1.88.
-Nevertheless UI5 Tooling will attempt to analyze the declaration of any such controls in a project.
+Nevertheless UI5 CLI will attempt to analyze the declaration of any such controls in a project.

 Declaring an **XMLComposite** control using a **Template Literal** with one or more expressions in the name, is not supported.